JunfeiWU/JunfeiWu.github.io/training.md

 ## 2017
 ### Summer Internship at the Glacier National Field Observation and Research Station
-Xinjiang Tianshan Glacier National Field Observation and Research Station, Chinese Academy of Sciences, Urumqi, China
+Xinjiang Tianshan Glacier National Field Observation and Research Station, Chinese Academy of Sciences

-July - August 2017
+Urumqi, China

 - Acquired skills in measuring the melting rate and albedo of the No.1 Tianshan Glacier.